justas-d/cscape/CScape.Core/notes.md

 	* Skills
 		* Test setting dialogID to a level up interface, and instead of setting up the config interface of the interface to print a "Congrats you leveld up" type of deal, we just pushMessage (sendsystemchatmessage) the config message to the client.

-	* Rework the syncmachine system to support sync skipping and be more friendly with order in the sync process.
 	* Different implementations of protocols (377)

 	* Undocumented packets: